arcctgx/tagreaders/README.md

   [Universal Scrobbler](http://universalscrobbler.com) "bulk scrobble" mode.
   It used to be a part of `tagread`, but later became a separate application.

-* `isvbr` checks if an `.mp3` file has variable or constant bitrate.
-It serves as an example of `Mutagen` library usage.

 * `spectrogram` creates spectrograms of audio files.
 It supports all audio formats recognized by `sox`.
 Useful for spotting lossy transcodes.